sweetbbak/toru/README.md

 _BASH_

+installing bash completions

-Place the file `_toru_bash` from the `completions` directory into your completions path OR run this command in an interactive shell or put this command in you `.bashrc`
+- Place the file `_toru_bash` from the `completions` directory into your completions path

+- run this command in an interactive shell or put it in your `.bashrc`

 ```bash
 source <(toru init --bash)